Albert Road Surgery, 118 Albert Road, Jarrow, Tyne and Wear, NE32 5AG, 0191 300 9659

-The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
+The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. from Hospitals, GP Surgeries, A&E, etc.).
 These records help to provide you with the best possible healthcare.
 Records which this GP Practice may hold about you may include the following:

-- Details about you, such as your address, carer, legal representative, emergency contact details
+- Details about you, such as your address and next of kin

 - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc.